chromatone/chromatone.center/README.md

 ## Express

-Musical and visual projects that implement Chromatone system in practice.
+Musical and visual projects and performers, who implement Chromatone system in practice.

 ## Contribute